 – 4Runners have a lower towing capacity than many pickup trucks.

 – The shorter wheelbase of a 4Runner can make towing a 5th-wheel trailer more difficult.

 – The rear suspension of the 4Runner is not well suited for towing heavy loads.

 Low Towing Capacity

 If you go over your vehicle’s towing capacity, you could damage your vehicle and void your warranty.
-So, it’s essential to know your vehicle’s towing capacity before you try to tow anything.
+So, knowing your vehicle’s towing capacity is essential before you try to tow anything.

 If you are over your vehicle’s capacity and happen to have an accident, your insurance could refuse to cover the damages.